26 Pressure groups

 Promotional groups and advocacy groups

-On a cautionary note, at times promotional pressure groups may be proxies for more vested interests of sectional organisations.[88]
+On a cautionary note, at times promotional pressure groups may be proxies for the more vested interests of sectional organisations.[93]
 For example, the Alliance of Australian Retailers was a group ostensibly opposed to the plain packaging of cigarettes because the policy would damage the business of small retailers.
-It was later found to be an ‘astroturf’ group (i.e. a fake ‘grassroots’ organisation) as it was funded by tobacco companies Philip Morris, British American Tobacco and Imperial Tobacco Australia.[89]
+It was later found to be an ‘astroturf’ group (that is, a fake ‘grassroots’ organisation) as it was funded by tobacco companies Philip Morris, British American Tobacco and Imperial Tobacco Australia.[94]

-Other types
+Other types of issue groups

 Single-issue pressure groups focus on raising the profile of a single cause or issue, perhaps as part of a social movement.
-Fusion refers to when two or more groups join for a common purpose.[90]
+Fusion refers to when two or more groups or movements join for a common purpose.[98]

 Conclusions